khoih-prog/Blynk_Esp8266AT_WM/README.md

 ### New Releases v1.0.6

-1. Add support Add ESP32-AT
+1. Add support to ESP32-AT
 2. Use new [ESP_AT_Lib](https://github.com/khoih-prog/ESP_AT_Lib) to support ESP8266/ESP32-AT
 3. Enhance MultiWiFi connection logic.
 4. New logic for `USE_DEFAULT_CONFIG_DATA` to autoload Config / Dynamic Data in developing stage.